GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 ### How to trigger
 This rate limiter is checked at the verify info step.
-The limit for it is set to double the resolution rate-limiter, so it takes three users (with a common SSN) to trigger the SSN rate limit.
+The limit for it is set to double the resolution rate limiter, so it takes three users (with a common SSN) to trigger the SSN rate limit.

 Choose an SSN that does not begin with 900 or 666.
 Create a new user, and attempt identity verification with the user.
 The verify info step will fail with this SSN.
 Repeat until rate limited.
-(At this point, you are rate limited by the resolution rate limiter, not the SSN rate limiter.)
+At this point, you are rate limited by the resolution rate limiter, not the SSN rate limiter.

 Create a second user, and repeat the process with the same SSN.